 Continue on to see the full rankings of the best schools for veterans pursuing Economics degrees.
 These colleges and universities are selected both for their support offered to veterans, as well as quality outcomes for Economics graduates.
 Read the full methodology for more information.

 Any student pursuing a degree in Economics has to look into University of Chicago.
-At University of Chicago, 19.9% of undergraduates major in economics.
+We have determined that the economics program at UChicago is very focused.
 Located in Chicago, Illinois, this university is optimum for young people who flourish in an urban setting.

 It's hard to beat University of Southern California if you wish to study Economics.
 In addition to its bachelor's programs, University of Southern California offers graduate degrees in Economics.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.